iMPAct-capstone/WildAid_visualization/README.md

 The purpose of this repository is to visually display MPS tracker data.
 The final product will include an R Shiny application with interactive displays of MPS tracker data.

-Visualizations will include previously collected data between 2019-2022, reformatted in the WildAid_data_reformatting repository.
+Visualizations will include previously collected data from 2019-2022, reformatted in the WildAid_data_reformatting repository.
 They will also incorporate future data entered in the R shiny application created in the WildAid_data_entry repository.